 9. High Intensity/Low Drama

 I’m a type-a personality.
 And while I’m not only attracted to other “driven” people, that might be an unconscious requirement.
-Certainly drama is the biggest turn off there is.
+Certainly, drama is the biggest turn off there is.
 We had enough drama in our previous relationships.
 We might’ve stayed in that stressful situation for longer than we should’ve.
-But as newly released adults we should have very low tolerance for drama.
+But as newly released adults we should have a very low tolerance for drama.
 It’s simply not a necessary tool to communicate wants and needs.
 In my experience, most drama comes from unmet expectations.
 And in our busy, two-family lives, expectations are going to be shifted and disappointments are going to happen.
 If there’s a fiery response to a missed date opportunity due to family obligations, well… perhaps our priorities aren’t in sync.
 Let’s put our kid’s priorities ahead of our “dating” priorities and our expectations can come back to reality.
 I expect an honest and intense woman who doesn’t need to freak out to get her way.
 I am most-likely doing my best to accommodate and appreciate all of the opportunities with her, but things come up.
 How she responds says a lot about how she will respond in the future.

 10. Silent Affection